Yucca Mountain

 Yucca Mountain is a mountain in Nevada, near its border with California, approximately 100 mi northwest of Las Vegas.
 Located in the Great Basin, Yucca Mountain is east of the Amargosa Desert, south of the Nevada Test and Training Range and in the Nevada National Security Site.
-It is the site of the Yucca Mountain nuclear waste repository, which is currently identified by Congressional law as the nation's spent nuclear waste storage facility.
+It is the site of the Yucca Mountain nuclear waste repository, which is currently identified by US federal law as the nation's spent nuclear waste storage facility.
 However, while licensure of the site through the Nuclear Regulatory Commission is ongoing, political maneuvering led to the site being de-funded in 2010.

 Geology

 The formation that makes up Yucca Mountain was created by several large eruptions from a caldera volcano and is composed of alternating layers of ignimbrite (welded tuff), non-welded tuff, and semi-welded tuff.
 The volcanic units have been tilted along fault lines, thus forming the current ridge line called Yucca Mountain.
 In addition to these faults, Yucca Mountain is criss-crossed by fractures, many of which formed when the volcanic units cooled.